SummaryRead the full fact sheet

 - Encourage your child to feed themselves.
 Make sure you have healthy snacks available.
 Always supervise their eating, to avoid any risk of choking.
 Encourage them to eat sitting down, not running around.

-Adapt to your child’s eating habits
+Adapt to your toddler’s eating habits

 Perhaps part of the problem may be trying to force your child to eat like an adult.
-Suggestions include:

 - Appreciate that your child’s stomach is small.
 Too many drinks of milk or fruit juice may be filling them up.
 Some children prefer drinks as they don’t have to stop activities for very long to finish a drink, so try to reduce the amount and frequency of milk or juice!

 - Serve child-size meals – they can always ask for more.
 This generally means three small meals a day, with a snack in between.